godot-jolt/godot-jolt/README.md

 You can track the progress of this work [here][cpb].

-## Platforms
+## Compatibility

-Godot Jolt aims to support most platforms that Godot can be deployed to.
+Godot Jolt only supports the current stable version of Godot 4 and might not work with other versions due to potential API differences in the GDExtension API.

 Currently only the major desktop platforms are supported.
 These include:

 - Windows (x86-64, x86)
 - Linux (x86-64, x86)